12 Day Trading Tips for Beginners [Starter Guide]

 How Does Day Trading Work?

-A day trade always consists of two transactions, an opening and closing transaction.
+A day trade always consists of two transactions, an opening and a closing transaction.
 If a trader goes long, he first buys and sells later.
 If a trader goes short as a short seller, he sells first and buys back later.

-For example, Bill opens a news position of stocks at the market open at 9:30 AM EST on Nasdaq.
+For example, William opens a new position of stocks at the market open at 9:30 AM EST on Nasdaq.
 He buys 1,000 shares of Apple for $125 per share.
 If he sells the 1,000 shares on the same trading day, this trade is considered a day trade.
 The same goes for short sellers.
-If Bill goes short at the market open and sells 1,000 shares of Apple for $125 and buys back those shares during the day, this short selling trade is also considered a day trade.
-However, if the shares are held overnight, then his trading activity is called swing trading.

 How to Start Day Trading?